fp-cybrilla/fp-cybrilla.github.io/pages/additional-info/regarding-support.md

-## Regarding Support
+## Support
 ------------------------------

 #### How I can reach out to you in case of any issue?

-While we have a dedicated SPOC attached to every customer, you can reach out to us through a dedicated support tool.
-You shall get access to the same once you sign up as a paid customer.
+Integration phase -
+The product and engineering team shall help answer your queries.

+Production phase -
+You shall get access to dedicated customer support access and a POC as well.